 - Extras: 3″ TFT LCD, flash built-in & hot shoe, included: battery and charger

-The Nikon D3300 is a great entry-level DSLR that caters to beginners with a special guide mode.
+The Nikon D5600 is a great entry-level DSLR that caters to beginners with a special guide mode.
 It delivers high-quality pictures thanks to an APS-C sensor with high pixel count.

-The D3300 comes with a high-resolution 24.2 megapixel APS-C image sensor that does not use a low-pass filter, which means it captures everything in great detail.
+The D5600 comes with a high-resolution 24.2 megapixel APS-C image sensor that does not use a low-pass filter, which means it captures everything in great detail.

-This kit included a Nikkor AF-S DX zoom lens with 3x optical zoom and vibration reduction for stable images.
+This kit included a AF-P DX NIKKOR f/3.5-5.6G V zoom lens with 3x optical zoom and vibration reduction for stable images.
 The focal length of 18mm to 55mm gives you a good range but excludes extreme telephoto zoom.

-The lens can be collapsed to a small and compact size when not in use.
+Also included is a AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED telephoto lens.
 The camera uses the Nikon F bayonet mount, which gives you access to a wide range of compatible lenses.

 The images are highly detailed with little noise.
 The camera uses a very soft image smoothing that does not pose a problem in print.
 Thanks to the sensor, you can generously crop images.